SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/migrate/troubleshooting.md

 * Must be an AAD user in SharePoint-target (access right is not sufficient).

-## Retired users need access to target library
+## Retired users don't have access to target library

 You need **SuperOffice Documents library app** to migrate documents owned by old or retired users (no user plan).
 You can't turn this on the first time you configure SharePoint documents.
 It must be fully configured first.